Welcome to the NCS Pharmacist Resource Page. Here you will find resources for your neurocritical care practice.

 The purpose of the NCS ICP Program is to promote and increase neurocritical care pharmacy practice.
 During a 1-2 day program, the invited clinical pharmacist will be expected to interact with pharmacy practitioners, attend rounds and provide a guest lecture.
 Additional activities should be proposed by the inviting site.

 Any current NCS member may apply for the program on behalf of their medical center or university.
 They should not have received the award in the previous three years.
 The inviting institution is responsible for securing any permission for the ICP faculty to participate in any activity involving patient care (e.g., HIPPA waivers, etc.).

 Invited Clinical Professor

-The ICP must be a current member of NCS pharmacy committee who is recognized for their outstanding clinical practice and/or teaching.
+The ICP must be a current member of the NCS pharmacy section who is recognized for their outstanding clinical practice and/or teaching.
 To be recognized as outstanding, the ICP should have evidence of advancing the practice of critical care medicine, with a particular emphasis in neurocritical care.
-Below are the list of qualifications.
+Below is the list of qualifications.
 The FNCS committee of NCS will review the applications and select the most qualified candidate based on the needs of the inviting institution.
 The designated ICP should not have been selected in the previous two years.

 Qualifications for ICP Candidates

 - Must have Post Graduate (PGY2) training in critical care or equivalent critical care experience

 - Must have at least 5 years of experience in neuro ICU

 - Must have leadership experience within NCS (FNCS members are preferred but not required)

 - Must have at least 3 years of experience in a teaching/academic/community-based hospital